PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 07:25:27
+Last updated: 2024-04-06 07:26:01
-Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su